Beawar railway station

-Beawar railway station is a railway station in Ajmer district, Rajasthan.
+Beawar railway station is a railway station in Beawar district of Rajasthan.
 Its code is BER.
 It serves Beawar city.
 The station consists of 3 platforms.
 Passenger, Express, and Superfast trains halt here.

-Beawar is NSG-4 category station of Ajmer railway division of North Western Railway Zone.The Station is well connected to cities like Delhi, Mumbai, Bengaluru, Jaipur etc. Some Important trains which halt here are Ashram Express, Uttaranchal Express, Ranikhet Express, Yoga Express etc.
+Beawar is NSG-4 category station of Ajmer railway division of North Western Railway Zone.
+The Station is well connected to cities like Delhi, Mumbai, Bengaluru, Jaipur etc. Some Important trains which halt here are Ashram Express, Uttaranchal Express, Ranikhet Express, Yoga Express etc.